WesselSmit/education-portal/DESIGN_RATIONALE.md

 <hr>

 # Feedback we didn't implement
 During the user tests, code- and designreviews we received a lot of feedback.
-In the end, we didn't include all feedback in our application, namely:
+In the end, not all feedback was implemented in our application:
 * Using Nuxt to handle the routing
 Ultimately, we didn't do this because after doing some research, we chose to continue doing our routing with Express, but to invest more time in clear modules.
 We also thought Nuxt and Vue would be a bit much considering the size of our app and how static most pages are.
 We simply felt we wouldn't need most features of Vue.
 * Using Vue to render components on the dashboard